Blue Comet: Crossing accidents

 On Friday, January 10, 1936, William Taylor, 42, a farmhand, was instantly killed when his produce truck was struck by the Blue Comet while crossing the tracks at Finkel's Lane, Shrewsbury.
 Mr. Taylor was employed on the farm owned by C. Borderson of Shrewsbury and had been transporting produce from one side of the farm to the other.
 The crossing was on private property and had no watchman.
 The engineer, William J. Smith of Elizabeth, was taken into custody for questioning and later released.

 Engineer Smith stated that the bell of the Blue Comet had been kept ringing ever since the train pulled out of the Red Bank station.
 He said the whistle had been sounded.
 The truck was demolished and the locomotive badly damaged.
-A steam valve cap from the automatic safety control of the engine was damaged, and the steam escaped.
+A steam valve cap from the automatic safety control of the engine was damaged and the steam escaped.
 After a delay of about an hour, the train limped into Eatontown station, where an extra locomotive from Red Bank took up the interrupted journey.

 Shortly before noon on January 14, 1936, a National Biscuit Company trailer-truck stalled on the tracks of the New York & Long Branch railroad at the Shrewsbury Avenue crossing and was struck by a southbound Pennsylvania train.
 The driver, Joseph Clark, 53, of Corona, Long Island, jumped from the cab of the truck before the train crashed into it.
 According to the driver, the motor of the truck stalled just as it reached the tracks.
 A wrecking crew removed the truck from the tracks so as to permit the Blue Comet, due at Red Bank at 10:04 o'clock, to pass.

-At 6:10 PM on Monday, September 8, 1941, a mother and two of her children were killed when the Blue Comet express train crashed into a light delivery truck at an unprotected crossing not far from their home.
-They were Mrs. Antionette Macciocca, 35, of White Horse Pike Elm, and her two daughters, Gloria, 13, and Joanne, 4.
-The accident took place as Mrs. Mocciocca was driving back to her home after visiting a neighbor to obtain advice on canning vegetables.
+At 6:10 p.m. on Monday, September 8, 1941, a mother and two of her children were killed when the Blue Comet crashed into a light delivery truck at an unprotected crossing not far from their home.
+They were Antionette Macciocca, of White Horse Pike Elm, and her two daughters, 13-year-old Gloria, and Joanne, who was four years old.
+The accident took place as Mocciocca was driving back to her home after visiting a neighbor to obtain advice on canning vegetables.

-The crash occurred a few minutes after the Blue Comet left Hammonton, bound from Atlantic City to Jersey City.
-State police said the crossing was marked with a sign but was without a watchman, crossing bells or signal lights.
+The crash occurred a few minutes after the Blue Comet left Hammonton, bound for Jersey City.
+The state police said the crossing was marked with a sign but was without a watchman, crossing bells or signal lights.
 The train stopped several hundred yards up the tracks after the incident and was delayed for an hour.
-The crew included A. Feryling, Phillipsburg, engineer, and J.F.
-Walsh, Somerville.
+The crew included A. Feryling as the locomotive's engineer, and J.F.
+Walsh as the conductor.